 - Create sensory bags.
 You can fill a Ziploc bag with paint, hair gel, or dish soap.
 Simply seal it up (I always tape the top to be safe) and let your child practice writing!
 They can use their finger or a Q-Tip.

 - Writing in rice.
 All you need for this is rice and a tray!
 Using their fingers, they can write numbers in the rice.

 These are just three ideas to practice number formation with your preschoolers and/or kindergarteners.
 With some creativity and basic household supplies, there are tons of ways you could practice writing numbers outside of worksheets!

-While these free printables are great for writing practice, there are lots of other ways to practice number recognition with children.
+While these free number tracing worksheets are great for writing practice, there are lots of other ways to practice number recognition with children.